Liza-Kadetova/Crowdfunding_project/README.md

-# Crowdfunding_project

-this branch is just for storing my html files to be able to open them in browser by links included in major parts of the project
+This branch is just for storing my html files to be able to open them in browser by links included in major parts of the project.